The restaurants worth the trip in San Diego. bistros, neo-classics, neighbourhood favourites, and the rooms locals book first.

 Japanese$$$$pacific-beach

-Sushi Ota in San Diego is Yukito Ota's Mission Bay Drive room since 1990, the strip-mall sushi counter that has trained more San Diego sushi chefs than any other kitchen in the city.
+Sushi Ota in San Diego is Yukito Ota's Mission Bay Drive room since 1990, the strip-mall sushi counter that has trained more San Diego sushi chefs than any.

 Signature: Omakase, Uni nigiri, Kanpachi sashimi

-Order: The omakase, ordered by sitting at the counter and saying so; the uni nigiri is the indicator of the day's catch.
+Order: The omakase, ordered by sitting at the counter and asking the chef directly.

 Tip: Book the counter, not the dining room.
 The strip-mall location is intentional; ignore the parking lot and step inside.